 What to Bring:

 Wondering what to bring along to the United States?
 Luckily, we have many stores and shops which carry almost anything you could possibly need.
 Check out our recommended list of items for college students, to get an idea of the things you will either want to bring along with you, or purchase upon arrival.

-We have an incredibly talented group of student leaders from all over the world right here in our office, and they are here to help YOU!!
-We would encourage you to check out our Global Ambassadors & Assistants webpage and IPO Facebook Page and contact our team at any time before or after you arrive in the U.S., if you have any questions or would just like to connect with a current student at Purdue Northwest.
+Get answers and make instant friends!
+We have an incredibly talented group of student leaders here to help YOU!!
+We would encourage you to contact our team at any time before or after you arrive in the U.S., if you have any questions or would just like to connect with a current student at Purdue Northwest.
 Send them an email at email@example.com.

 If you have any other questions or concerns about arriving to campus, or you need to update any information you have provided to us (especially related to flight changes), please send an email to the Global Ambassadors at firstname.lastname@example.org.